U.S. Bank Visa® Platinum Card

 Advertiser Disclosure: This post contains references to products from one or more of our advertising partners.

-The U.S. Bank Visa Platinum Card has two features that might make a fit for some: a 0% APR offer on purchases and balance transfers for 18 billing cycles and no penalty APR for late or missed payments.
+The U.S. Bank Visa Platinum Card has two features that might make a fit for some: a 0% APR offer on purchases and balance transfers for 20 billing cycles (then 11.74% to 23.74% variable APR applies) and no penalty APR for late or missed payments.
 This could make the card a good fit for someone who typically carries a balance and may occasionally have an issue making a payment on time.
+For balance transfers, a 20 month 0% intro APR offer is one of the best offers on the market.

-Although the 0% APR offer on purchases and balance transfers for 18 billing cycles is a nice perk, is it enough to warrant getting this card?
+Although the 0% APR offer on purchases and balance transfers for 20 billing cycles is a nice perk, is it enough to warrant getting this card?
 Maybe not.
 What makes the U.S. Bank Visa Platinum Card’s interest-free offer less attractive is the 3% balance transfer fee tacked on to it.
-There are several other cards that will let you transfer a balance interest-free without a transfer fee, like the Chase Slate and Barclaycard Ring Mastercard.
+There are a handful of other cards that will let you transfer a balance interest-free without a transfer fee.

 The U.S. Bank Visa Platinum Card is not a card you should get solely for the introductory 0% APR offer, but for the complete package of what it has versus cards with a similar profile.
 For example, you may find that its lack of an annual fee and the $600 worth of cell phone insurance you get (less a $25 deductible) if you pay the bill using this card might make this more appealing than others in its class.